schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 ## Conducting Performance Test Experiments

-When running performance tests a common goal usually is to fine-tune the application so it can handle more load of requests in a resilient and performant way.
-Starting from the principle you have modelled your application load curve as described previously, you are already in a good position to model an experiment and start fine tuning your application.
+When running performance tests, a common goal usually is to fine-tune the application so it can handle more load of requests in a resilient and performant way.
+Starting from the principle you have modelled your application load curve as described previously and automatized it using Jenkins, you are already in a good position to model an experiment and start fine tuning your application.

 Assuming you know what critical parameters you want to optimize for your application (a.k.a.: experiment input), you should start with a baseline run and from there change specific parameters to see which one causes the most impact on your application performance.
-So to measure your application resilience and performance, you also need to define which metrics you are going to use to measure the success of your optimization (a.k.a.: experiment output).
-In this sense, you can measure whatever you consider being part of a successful application in your context.
+To allow you to measure your application resilience and performance, you also need to define which metrics you are going to use to define the success of your optimizations (a.k.a.: experiment output).
+In this sense, you can measure whatever metrics you consider being part of a successful application in your context.
+It's important to note that when running an experiment all output values are measured from within the time duration the performance test took place.

-For illustrating how this experiment would work, the following example depicts a fictional scenario aiming to optimize a standard micro-service with an Auroral SQL database.
-Important to note that all output values are measured from within the time duration the performance test takes place.
+For illustrating how this experiment would work, the following example depicts a fictional scenario aiming to optimize a standard micro-service communicating to an Auroral SQL DB.

 | Type | Variable | Description | Base value |
 |-|-|-|-|